Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_09.md

 ## Subscribe with params

-There is one page in our app where we'll need a parameterized publishing — it's the PartyDetails component's page.
+There is one page in our app where we'll need a parameterized publishing — `PartyDetails` component's page.
-Besides that, let's add another one cool feature to the Socially — search by location.
+Besides that, let's add another one cool feature to the Socially, it's a search by party location.

-As you already may know, the second parameter of Meteor.publish is a callback funtion that can take a variable number of parameters, and they are parameters passed by the user to Meteor.subscribe on the client.
+As you already know, the second parameter of Meteor.publish is a callback funtion that can take a variable number of parameters, and they are parameters passed by the user to Meteor.subscribe on the client.

 Let's create a "party" publication on the server:

 {{> DiffBox tutorialName="meteor-angular2-socially" step="9.8"}}

 Looks like a lot of code!
 But it's a wrong perception.
-What has been done is that privacy query, we introduced above, was moved to a separate method called `buildQuery`.
+What has been done is that the privacy query, we introduced above, was moved to a separate method called `buildQuery`.
 We'll need it for each parties query, hence, avoiding repeation is a sensible thing.

 > Notice that we used `queryBuild.call(this)` calling syntax in order to make context of this method the same as in Meteor.publish